 When I get home, I load the images into my computer and look at all the scenes with the aim of choosing a nice composition.
 Often, two or more images are combined in the final painting.
-To see all of my beach paintings on this site please click here.
+Browse my Beach Paintings here.
 This applies mostly to people and animals.
 The general view of the beach and surrounds are maintained.
 The shape of the beach and the figures are very loosely sketched in.
 I find that I often make many changes during the painting process, refining the composition, the colors and sometimes the number of people.
 Painting for me is a dynamic process over several days, even for small paintings.
 Larger paintings can take weeks to finalize.
 They sit in my studio and I let my subconscious critique the work.
 Suddenly, I will get an urge to make a subtle ( and sometime dramatic!) change in the painting.
 Paintings begin more or less consciously, even quite logically following the scene in front of me.
 Over time the artistic-self takes over the painting and gradually a satisfying work emerges.
 My paintings are mostly done like this.
-I paint a new painting every day and also modify paintings every day.